How to Keep Your Belongings Safe & Prevent Theft While Traveling

 When you are in transit, whether on a plane, train or bus, there is a lot of sitting down, getting up, sitting down again and moving around.
 Any time that happens, there is the chance your wallet could fall out of your pocket or you could leave your passport sitting on the seat next to you.

 It happens, especially if you are tired, jet lagged or distracted.
+You’ll want to avoid having to go through the process of replacing your passport if at all possible.

 Get yourself in the habit of always touching your pockets to check that you have your valuables whenever you get up out of a seat, then taking a glance around to spot anything you may have left behind.
 This habit only takes two seconds, but it has saved me many times from accidentally leaving behind something of importance.